flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 ### Performance impact

-The Leak Tracker stores a small additional record for each tracked alive object and for each detected leak, that creates minor increase of the memory footprint.
+The Leak Tracker stores a small additional record for each tracked alive object and for each detected leak, that increases the memory footprint.

+For the [Gallery application](https://github.com/flutter/gallery) in profile mode on `macos` the leak tracking increased memory footprint of the home page by 400 KB that is 0.5% of the total.

 ## Use the Leak Tracker